xiyichen/collaborative-filtering/README.md

 # An Ensemble Based Approach to Collaborative Filtering

 Semester project for Computational Intelligence Lab by Xiyi Chen, Pengxi Liu, Jiasong Guo, Chuhao Feng.
+We ranked 3rd out of 16 teams on the private leaderboard for this [in-class Kaggle challange](https://www.kaggle.com/competitions/cil-collaborative-filtering-2022/leaderboard).

 ## List parameters and descriptions
 To see all available parameters and their descriptions, simply call: